WilsonNyaga/ASE-Tasks-Record/README.md

 # ASE-Tasks-Record

-This Django web application is designed to help the ASE workshop efficiently record and manage tasks.
+This Django web application is designed to help the A.S.E. workshop efficiently record and manage tasks.

 It offers task creation, tracking, and more.